apache/doris-website/versioned_docs/version-3.0/sql-manual/sql-statements/Data-Manipulation-Statements/Load/BROKER-LOAD.md

 - `broker_properties`

   Specifies the information required by the broker.
 This information is usually used by the broker to be able to access remote storage systems.
 Such as BOS or HDFS.
-See the [Broker](../../../../advanced/broker.md) documentation for specific information.<!-- FIXME: fix link -->
+See the [Broker Load](../../../../data-operate/import/broker-load-manual) documentation for specific information.

   ```text
   (